 About NAMI NH

-NAMI New Hampshire is a grassroots organization working to improve the quality of life for all by providing support, education and advocacy for people affected by mental illness.
+NAMI New Hampshire is a grassroots organization working to improve the quality of life for all by providing support, education and advocacy for people affected by mental illness and suicide.

-Comprised of a network of affiliate chapters and support groups, staff and volunteers, NAMI NH provides information, education and support to all families and communities affected by mental illness.
+Comprised of a network of affiliate chapters and support groups, staff and volunteers, NAMI NH provides information, education and support to all families and communities affected by mental illness and suicide.

 After the death of her husband in 1972, Peggy Straw’s daughter began experiencing a mental illness.
 Back in those days, families, especially parents, were blamed for causing mental illness.
 Although the Community Mental Health Center Act of 1963 established centers throughout the US, most of them were providing “prevention” services to people who could be identified as the “worried well.”
 The flawed theory was that, if people received services before they became ill, the illness could be prevented.

 In an effort to find support and learn about the nature of her daughter’s disease, Peggy joined the NH Association for Mental Health.
 In 1976, at the urging of the Association’s Executive Director, she wrote to every state to find out if there were any support groups for families of loved ones with mental illness.
 Of the 39 states that responded to her inquiry, none knew of any support groups or even where information other than patient rights booklets could be obtained.

 Peggy decided to start her own support group in 1978 with a few other interested families.
 As President of her local mental health center, she attended a convention in San Francisco in 1979.
 There she heard about a group of families from Wisconsin considering the formation of a National Alliance for the Mentally Ill (NAMI).
 The next year she traveled to Chicago to attend the first organizational meeting of NAMI, representing New Hampshire.